-From this research, it appears 5 investigations noted that Garcinia cambogia helped weight loss in humans.
-Just as many studies showed it didn't work.
-Those studies showing a positive effect on weight loss also incorporated a reduced calorie diet.
+From this research, it appears 5 investigations noted Garcinia cambogia helped people lose weight.
+But, Just as many studies showed it didn't work.
+Those studies showing it worked also used a lower-calorie diet.
 In other words, you have to eat less.
 You can't just pop a pill.

 Garcinia Cambogia And Cortisol